School rebuilding delayed by lack of finance

 "Councils are stepping in to keep schools running while government struggles to get its act together.
 Local government is already carrying out basic repairs but we could deliver so much more with funds that are currently tied up in government red tape."

-He added: "Heads and parents are telling us that the condition of some schools is so bad it's getting in the way of providing a good education."'Tip of the iceberg'
+He added: "Heads and parents are telling us that the condition of some schools is so bad it's getting in the way of providing a good education."

 Stephen Beechey, head of Education at construction firm Wates, which has been working with the DfE on the programme, said there had been an almost constant dialogue with the DfE about financing since BSF was scrapped in 2010.